Code-Institute-Submissions/CasinoGame/README.md

 time to support me and help me with my coding concerns.
 I have been learning a lot and pointed in the right direction how to achieve certain aspects of codes and issues.
-Always explained the concept behind why its needed how it works and ensured I understood so there was no uncertainty.� Been a great support on my quest to learning more and glad I�ve got a friend in the coding world.
+Always explained the concept behind why its needed how it works and ensured I understood so there was no uncertainty.
+Malia Been a great support on my quest to learning more and glad I've got a friend in the coding world.

 * For my family who ignored me so I would progress with my work and do the best job possible.